 - Put the pork back into the pot, and give everything a good toss so that it can soak up the flavors from the sauce.

-Slow Cooker Method: In your slow cooker, cook on high for 5-6 hours or low for 8-10 hours.
+- Slow Cooker: In your slow cooker, cook on high for 5-6 hours or low for 8-10 hours.